UseKeyp/oauth2-client-redwood/README.md

 - **Plaid**: Grab their Plaid link_token to use with an approved app.
 (Plaid is evil and you should avoid using them)
 ## Next steps

+- [ ] Add revokation feature to frontend
 - [ ] Add more providers, and have them working in the demo (your help needed!)
 - [ ] Simplify code and improve documentation
 - [ ] Security audit